 This captures well the concern and power of inductive Bible reading.
 It is also my personal experience.

-The principle is simple.
+The principle of inductive Bible study is simple.
 There are three steps to the goal:

 1. Observe